Results 1 - 10 from 17 for mcmurdo station in 0.383 sec.

 Origins: Antarctica: Scientific Journeys from McMurdo to the Pole

 Origins: Antarctica: Scientific Journeys from McMurdo to the Pole The climate of science Life and work, McMurdo Station and beyond Relive the expedition!
-On Thanksgiving Day 2001, we sent Mary, Noel, Paul, and Julie to explore the scientific wonders of the Last Continent.
-They reported back to us live each day, from locations around Antarctica. ...
+On Thanksgiving Day 2001, we sent Mary, Noel, Paul, and ...

 exploratorium.edu